 Vernal pool fairy shrimp and vernal pool tadpole shrimp are known to occur in the vernal pool complex and are likely to be affected by the Project, although it is currently unknown to what extent they occupy wetlands.
 For the purposes of this analysis, it is inferred that all vernal pool wetlands are occupied by both species, and as such impacts on special-status brachiopods would be commensurate with the vernal pool indirect impacts associated with adjacent embankment construction including potential indirect impacts associated with changed hydrology and water quality.
 In addition, degradation of adjacent habitats would occur due to fragmentation of upland habitat and impacts on soils in adjacent areas due to construction access.
 Because of the regional rarity of vernal pool complexes and special-status brachiopods associated with vernal pools, potential impacts are considered significant.
 To reduce impacts to moderate levels, loss and degradation of vernal pools would be minimized to the extent feasible, water quality measures would be implemented to protect adjacent wetlands, and compensatory mitigation for wetland impacts and vernal pool brachiopod impacts would be implemented as part of the Project.
+Construction of the Project would comply with SJVAPCD Regulation VIII requirements to control fugitive dust emissions to minimize dust and effects on water quality (Section 6.3.3.1 Air Quality).
 The amount and location of compensatory mitigation would be determined through agency coordination during the permitting processes but would likely occur through the purchase of credits from an approved offsite mitigation bank or other compensatory actions.
-Implementation of EC 2g, Vernal Pools and Special-status Brachiopods, would reduce impacts on vernal pools and brachiopods to a moderate level (Section 6.4.4).
+Implementation of EC 2g, Vernal Pools and Special-status Brachiopods, would reduce direct impacts on vernal pools and brachiopods to a moderate level (Section 6.4.4).